Hieromon/AutoConnect/mkdocs/advancedusage.md

 ```

 - `AUTOCONNECTT_FLICKER_PERIODAP`:
-  Assigns a flicker period when the ESP module stays in APSTA mode.
+  Assigns a flicker period when the ESP8266/ESP32 module stays in APSTA mode.
 - `AUTOCONNECT_FLICKER_PERIODDC`:
   Assigns a flicker period when WiFi is disconnected.
 - `AUTOCONNECT_FLICKER_WIDTHAP` and `AUTOCONNECT_FLICKER_WIDTHDC`:
   Specify the duty rate for each period[ms] in 8-bit resolution.

 [AutoConnectConfig::tickerPort](apiconfig.md#tickerport) specifies a port that outputs the flicker signal.
-If you are using an LED-equipped ESP module board, you can assign a LED pin to the tick-port for the WiFi connection monitoring without the external LED.
+If you are using an LED-equipped ESP8266/ESP32 module board, you can assign a LED pin to the tick-port for the WiFi connection monitoring without the external LED.
 The default pin is arduino valiant's **LED\_BUILTIN**.
 You can refer to the Arduino IDE's variant information to find out which pin actually on the module assign to **LED\_BUILTIN**.[^3]

 [^3]: It's defined in the `pins_arduino.h` file, located in the sub-folder named **variants** wherein Arduino IDE installed folder.